athkdev/blog/content/leetcode resources/3016 Minimum Number of Pushes to Type Word II.md

 ---
 title: 3016 Minimum Number of Pushes to Type Word II
-date: 2024-08-05
+date: 2024-08-09
 tags:
-  - easy
+  - medium
 ---

 # Intuition

-The basic intuition here is that to compute the `minimum` pushes - we need to assign the highest frequency characters to initial (first) push of keys.
+This problem is sequel problem to [[/leetcode resources/1974 Minimum Time to Type Word Using Special Typewriter]] - check that out first so this problem will get easy.

-We do that greedily over elements in descending order of their frequencies.
+We greedily assign the most frequently typed characters to the starting positions of the keys (eg. first, second, etc).

 # Code